What is Social Media Marketing & What are the Benefits?

 Social media is now deeply ingrained in the customer journey with 74% of consumers consulting the medium before making a purchase.
 But switching from review sites to social media, to product sites, and back again, is laborious for consumers.
 Social media platforms are quickly realising that streamlining the customer journey is the way forward.

 Enter social shopping.
-Created in the wake of an exploding e-commerce revolution, social shopping takes advantage of the increasing presence of brand inventory online.
-Whilst brands retain their traditional e-commerce stores housed on websites, in-app stores and shoppable images enable users to view, save, and purchase products all in-app.
-The convenience of social shopping has made it one of the fastest-growing commerce trends in years with some brands seeing up to a 20% increase in Instagram revenue after implementing the feature.
+Created in the wake of an exploding ecommerce revolution, social shopping takes advantage of the increasing presence of brand inventory online.
+Whilst brands retain their traditional ecommerce stores housed on websites, in-app stores and shoppable images enable users to view, save, and purchase products all in-app.
+Social media purchases will account for 14.3% of all online purchases in China by 2023, and in 2022, one in three users will make a purchase on Facebook.

 Outside of using your brand’s social media accounts for social shopping, involving key figures, known as “influencers”, from your target market can increase your social commerce.
 In 2019, Instagram extended the shoppable post feature to ‘some’ influencers and Snapchat rolled out a top-tier ‘shop’ button that facilitated native checkout for some influencers such as Kylie Jenner and Kim Kardashian-West.